Museo Nacional Thyssen-Bornemisza: Tickets

 Useful Information About Thyssen-Bornemisza Museum in Madrid

-• Book Tickets in Advance: We strongly suggest booking tickets online in advance.
-The museum is one of the most popular in Madrid andgets very busy, especially during the peak summer months.
+• Book Tickets Online: We strongly suggest booking tickets online in advance.
+The museum is one of the most popular in Madrid and gets very busy, especially during the peak summer months.
 Booking online means you can avoid the queues that can form at the ticket office.
+Its also easy and convenient to do.

 How to get there